 The learning outcomes are embedded within the mandatory and optional courses available to you.
 A progression of knowledge and understanding is achieved by starting with a basic grounding, which is subsequently reinforced and developed through application to specialist topics.
-In stages one and two, different aspects are taught as 30 or 15 credit courses, these courses are linked through tutorial exercises and most importantly through the mandatory field programme where the application of theory and practical skills learnt in class are used to solve geological problems.
-In stage three, specialist topics utilise this broad geological grounding to build more in depth knowledge and understanding of certain geological sub-disciplines.
-Again integration of all aspects of the stage 3 taught programme occurs through field projects, both the independent mapping project and the year 3 taught field trip.
-Practical classes comprise 60% of the timetabled study time, reflecting the emphasis on learning through studying maps, rocks and class work exercises.
+In stages one and two, different aspects are taught as 30 or 15 credit courses, these courses are linked through tutorial exercises and most importantly through the mandatory field and research skills programme where the application of theory and practical skills learnt in class are used to solve geological and environmental problems.
+In stage three, specialist topics utilise this broad grounding to build more in depth knowledge and understanding of certain sub-disciplines.
+Integration of all aspects of the stage 3 taught programme occurs through the independent research project and the year 3 field trip.
+Practical classes comprise 60% of the timetabled study time, reflecting the emphasis on learning through practical study.
 Lectures are used to introduce material and provide a context for private study.
 Tutorials supplement and reinforce knowledge and understanding.
-An appropriate field programme provides opportunities for you to apply concepts developed in the classroom and lecture theatre and is considered to be a fundamental aspect of the teaching programme.
+An appropriate field and research skills programme provides opportunities for you to apply concepts developed in the classroom and lecture theatre and is considered to be a fundamental aspect of the teaching programme.
 Field and laboratory project work carried out as individuals or in teams represents an opportunity for you to develop in-depth knowledge of specialist areas.
 Transferable, laboratory and field skills are identified within the learning outcomes of course units and summarized in a skills progression chart in the undergraduate handbook.

 Assessment of skills, knowledge and understanding is by means of formal examinations, coursework practical exercises, literature research reports, fieldwork and laboratory exercises and reports, oral presentations and independent dissertations.
-Independent research projects in stage three provide opportunities to develop and integrate a wide range of discipline-specific and transferable skills and you are encouraged to regard these as an important forum for demonstrating their abilities.
+Independent research projects in stage three provide opportunities to develop and integrate a wide range of discipline-specific and transferable skills and students are encouraged to regard these as an important forum for demonstrating their abilities.
 Full details of the assessments for individual courses can be obtained from the Department.